radareorg/radare.org/gsoc/2020/tasks.md

 ### Binary diffing - [radiff2](https://github.com/radareorg/radare2/labels/radiff2)

-Bindiffing has been a known feature of radiff2, but it has been unmaintained for years.
-Improving the output, adding visual diffing modes, using analysis results and optimizing speed are the most important things here.
+Bindiffing has been a known feature of radiff2, but it lacked the attention from developers for years.
+Improving the output, enhancing visual diffing modes (issue [#8115](https://github.com/radareorg/radare2/issues/8115)), using analysis results and optimizing speed are the most important things here.

 ### Node groups